Jivi

 The European Medicines Agency decided that Jivi’s benefits are greater than its risks and it can be authorised for use in the EU.

-The company that markets Jivi will conduct a study to investigate the potential effects of PEG accumulation in the choroid plexus of the brain and other organs.
+The company that markets Jivi is conducting a study to investigate the potential effects of PEG accumulation in the choroid plexus of the brain and other organs.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Jivi have also been included in the summary of product characteristics and the package leaflet.